-Petition against new 20mph speed limits breaks records
+Petition against Wales 20mph speed limit breaks records

 One of the Labour-led government's own documents said longer journeys could cause a "substantial" economic disadvantage.

-The petition, which was started by Mark Barker on 13 September, has broken the record number of signatures for a petition in Wales.
+The petition, which was started by Mark Barker on 13 September, has broken the highest number of signatures for a petition in Wales.

 The previous record, a petition to allow supermarkets to sell "non-essential" items during lockdown, reached 67,940 signatures.

+The petition is due to run until March and could just carry on until then.

+But the committee might now have a chat with the petitioner to see what they want to do, and whether they would like to close it so the Senedd can hold another debate sooner - although there have already been two recently.

-Speaking to BBC Radio Wales Breakfast, Pontypridd MS Mick Antoniw said debating the speed limit would be a matter for the Senedd Petitions Committee.
+Speaking to BBC Radio Wales Breakfast, Counsel General Mick Antoniw - who provides the Welsh government with legal advice - said debating the speed limit would be a matter for the Senedd Petitions Committee.

-"It's the Senedd that chooses what that debate will be, and if it takes place," he said.
+"It's the Senedd that chooses what that debate will be, and if it takes place," said Pontypridd MS Mr Antoniw.

 "We've just introduced changes, we would need to allow them to bed in.
 I'm confident they will be workable and people will accept them.